AdamBien/floyd/README.md

 See also: [ping](https://github.com/AdamBien/ping).

-floyd is a [afterburner.fx](https://github.com/AdamBien/afterburner.fx) project.
+floyd is an [afterburner.fx](https://github.com/AdamBien/afterburner.fx) project.